merneo/arch-linux/wiki/INSTALLATION-FLOWS.md

 ### Dual Boot Installation

 This flow focuses on installing Arch Linux alongside an existing Windows installation.
+For comprehensive guidance on dual-booting, refer to the [ArchWiki on Dual boot with Windows](https://wiki.archlinux.org/title/Dual_boot_with_Windows).

 **Recommended for:** Users who want to keep Windows and add Arch Linux to their system.